Trip Report: Kisumu to Jinja – Kenya to Uganda – via the border at Busia.

 On all my travels, regarding transport, prices, always ask someone who is NOT involved in the transport business.
 Go into a shop, look for a woman, preferably, selling perfume, or anything completely unrelated.
 You can trust their advice.

-Make sure you have your eVisa for Kenya.
+Make sure you have your e-Visa for Kenya.
 They ask for it!
+(You now need an ETA for Kenya)!

 Exit stamp for Kenya:

-Even with the eVisa for Uganda, you still get a full page sticker:
+Even with the e-Visa for Uganda, you still get a full-page sticker on arrival.

 From the border post it’s a short distance to the taxi stand, the parking lot where you’ll find onward transport.